-Grand Theft Me: Modeus has done this thrice; first to Samsara, later to his own robot duplicate, and now Bette Noir.
+Grand Theft Me: Modeus does this repeatedly via Brain Uploading; first to Samsara, later to his own robot duplicate and intermediary hosts, and then to Bette Noir.
 It's not clear if it's an innate power of his or something he needs assistance for.
-In one of the issues before Plutonian got captured and dumped on the prison world, it shows Modeus talking to Encana in a supernatural dimension.
+In one of the issues before Plutonian got captured and dumped on the prison world, it shows Modeus talking to Encanta in a supernatural dimension.
 It turns out that Modeus has moved past super-science and is now experimenting with sorcery.
 This backfires when he tries it on Qubit.

 He Who Fights Monsters: Charybdis, after doubling in power and becoming the Survivor, is basically undergoing an accelerated version of the Plutonian's turn to darkness in his efforts to stop the Plutonian and be a true hero.

 Humans Are Bastards: The Plutonian's Sadistic Choices and mind games seems to be ultimately aimed at proving that.
 It also seems that he didn't kill most of his old teammates because he's striving to break them psychologically, for the same reason.
 And, as it turns out, he's a psychotic nutbag because his first human mother was.
 Had she not been so deeply disturbed, everything would have been fine.

 I Am Not Left-Handed: Up to Eleven.
 The Plutonian lays a beatdown on the depowered Charybdis, but the tables are turned when we find out that Charybdis actually has at least twice as much power as he did before.